Comment on page

 Calculating Total Entropy

 Proof-of-Entropy-Minima (PoEM), while inspired by and based on Proof-of-Work (PoW), differs in a few critical ways.
-Instead of measuring "work," PoEM measures entropy, a concept rooted in physics.
-By measuring entropy reduction, PoEM gives nodes a better idea of how much energy was used to create a block.
+Instead of measuring "work", PoEM measures entropy, a concept rooted in physics.
+By measuring entropy difference, PoEM gives nodes a quantifiable way of determining energy usage in block creation.

-Total entropy is a better measure of accumulated "work" than total difficulty.
+Total entropy is more accurate measure of accumulated energy expenditure than total difficulty.
 Both measure how unlikely a series of related events are.
 However, total entropy is calculated geometrically, meaning it multiplies events together.
 In contrast, PoW's total difficulty is calculated linearly, meaning it adds events together.

 ΔS = Number of possible states removed from the macrostate (simply: change in entropy)